Composition operators on Hardy-Smirnov spaces: Linear fractional Riemann maps

 A function $k\in H^{2}(\Omega)$ is a reproducing kernel for $H^{2}(\Omega)$ at the point $u\in\Omega$ if $f(u)=\left\langle f,k\right\rangle $ for all $f\in H^{2}(\Omega),$ and in this case, such reproducing kernel is denoted by $k_{u}.$ The reproducing kernels on $H^{2}(\mathbb{U})$ are commonly used to obtain properties of various bounded operators, such as: Hankel operators, Toeplitz operators and weighted composition operators (see \cite{Cowen-Ko,Eva-Kumar, Garc1}).
 Generally, this is done by testing the action of those bounded operators on the reproducing kernels on $H^{2}(\mathbb{U}).$

 This section is motivated by the observation done in the previous paragraph.
-In this sense, we first characterize the functions that are the kernel functions on $H^{2}(\Omega)$ (see Lemma \ref{024}), and then in Section \ref{097} we use this characterization to describe all composition operators $C_{\Phi}$ whose adjoints are multiple of other composition operators on $H^{2}(\Omega),$ whenever $\tau:\mathbb{U}\longrightarrow\Omega$ is a linear fractional Riemann map.
-This allows us to develop a new approach to characterize Hermitian and unitary composition operators.
+In this sense, we first characterize the functions that are the kernel functions on $H^{2}(\Omega)$ (see Lemma \ref{024}), and then in Section \ref{097} we use this characterization to study the composition operators on $H^2(\Omega).$